theGhostJW/cabal/Cabal/doc/cabal-package.rst

     By default, Cabal will first try to satisfy dependencies with the default flag value and then, if that is not possible, with the negated value.
-However, if the flag is manual, then the default value (which can be overridden by commandline flags) will be used.
+If the manual flag is ``True``, however, Cabal will **not** try the negated value.
+Only the default value will be tried (unless this has been overridden by commandline flags).

 Conditional Blocks
 ^^^^^^^^^^^^^^^^^^